harshabhatta/restaurant_sass_basics/README.md

 ## restaurant_sass_basics

-building a responsive restaurant site using basic concepts of sass.
+A simple responsive restaurant site using basic concepts of sass and html.

+Link for the site: https://georgia-sass-hkn.netlify.app